leobezr/CRUD-backend/readme.md

 ## Data base

-It have no database, it uses only a `JSON` file for now.
+It has no database, using only a `JSON` file for now.

 ## Frontend